FRCTeam5902/FRC-5902-Deep-Space-2019/README.md

 On the smart dashboard we have the following
 - USB Camera Feed
-- (not programmed yet) Axes of the Driver Joystick
+- axes of the Driver Joystick

 ## 2019 Driver Controls